 Camping holidays are as popular as they have ever been and with the modern advent of glamping more people are trying it out for the first time.
 There are a huge range of opportunities to embrace the outdoors available often just a short drive away from home.
 Whether you prefer music festivals or family camping holidays then there is no doubt that the equipment you choose to take with you can make or break the trip.

-My husband and I (along with our 18 month old son) trialled the Coleman Cortes Octagon tent and can honestly say it is the best tent we have used.
-From the very start it was clear that a lot of consideration had been taken to make sure the tent was very quick and easy to set up and use.
+My husband and I (along with our 18-month-old son) trialled the Coleman Cortes Octagon tent and can honestly say it is the best tent we have used among the different type of tents for camping that we’ve tried before.
+From the very start, it was clear that a lot of consideration had been taken to make sure the tent was very quick and easy to set up and use.

 Putting up the Tent